taras-koval/oxford-dictionary/README.md

 - Install for <a href="https://redis.io/docs/getting-started/installation/install-redis-on-windows/">Windows</a> <br />
 - Install for <a href="https://redis.io/docs/getting-started/installation/install-redis-on-linux/">Linux</a> <br />

-After installation, each time before using App, do not forget to run your Redis server (for Windows - run WSL program <b>start->"WSL"</b>)
+After installation, each time before using App, do not forget to run your Redis server
+- For Windows - run WSL program <b>start->"WSL"</b>
+- Type <code>redis-server</code> to run server